stevenblair/rapid61850/README.md

 Clearly, a real implementation might include the use of platform-specific timers, interrupts and callbacks, where needed.

+The generated code implements all IEDs specified in the SCD file.
+You can use the code to emulate the communications between several IEDs, or just use one IED's implementation.

 ### Callbacks after a dataset is decoded ###

 Callbacks should be set up in the form: